-Vacation and Holiday Policy for PhD Students
+Vacation and Holiday Policy for Full-time PhD Students

 The School of Medicine and Dentistry recognizes that time away from school is important to the individual.
 Vacations should be taken at times that do not interfere with students' course work and their research responsibilities in the lab/office and within the department.
 Students will abide by the following vacation policies:

 - PhD students are permitted to take two weeks of vacation time (10 business days) each calendar year (January 1 through December 31).
 Vacation time does not automatically accrue and can be rolled over from year to year only with written permission of the advisor and program director.

 - Vacation time must be approved well in advance by the appropriate advisor/program director.
 First year biomedical science students are required to receive written permission of the program director to ensure that the vacation period does not interfere with course work and laboratory rotations.